isomerpages/cris-scri-symposium/pages/Register.md

 individuals not eligible for the other discounted categories.</p>
 </li>
 <li>
-<p>Private sector participants and non-profit organisations may register
+<p>Public sector participants and non-profit organisations may register for
-for the Discounted Pass.</p>
+the Discounted Pass.</p>
 </li>
 <li>
 <p>Delegates residing in Lower or Middle Income Countries/Regions may qualify